Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Q14: What is the difference between retatrutide and semaglutide dosing?

-Both are administered once weekly via subcutaneous injection, but they differ in dose range and titration.
-Semaglutide (Wegovy) titrates from 0.25 mg to 2.4 mg over 16–20 weeks, while retatrutide titrates from 2 mg to 12 mg over 16 weeks.
+Both are administered once weekly via subcutaneous injection, but they differ in dose range, titration speed, and Phase 3 efficacy.
+Semaglutide (Wegovy) titrates from 0.25 mg to 2.4 mg over 16–20 weeks and reported 16.9% mean weight loss at 68 weeks in STEP 1.
+Retatrutide titrates from 2 mg to 12 mg over 16 weeks and reported 28.3% mean weight loss at 80 weeks on 12 mg in the pivotal TRIUMPH-1 Phase 3 obesity trial (May 21, 2026), rising to 30.3% at 104 weeks in the BMI ≥35 extension.
 Retatrutide’s higher absolute doses reflect its different receptor-binding profile as a triple agonist (GLP-1 + GIP + glucagon) versus semaglutide’s single GLP-1 pathway.
 For a full mechanism and efficacy comparison, see our retatrutide dosage comparison analysis.

 Q15: Can I use a dosage calculator for retatrutide?